Here’s how fast the Internet at the White House is:

 Internal networks with government-only access were created, and their speeds span up to 100 Gbps (gigabits per second).

 A total capacity of 100 Gbps sounds awesome.
-Imagine having that kind of internet speed.
+Imagine having that kind of Internet speed.
+The NASA has an Internet speed of 100 Gbps as well.

 We get tired of playing Call of Duty and decide to download Cyberpunk 2077, which requires 70 Gb of storage.
 It will take us about 6 seconds to download the game.